 Treatment of iron deficiency needs 3-6 mg/kg/day 2

-In severe anaemia higher doses can be prescribed.
-Iron supplement should be continued for 3 month after correction of anaemia to make sure good iron reserve maintained.
+In severe anaemia, higher doses can be prescribed.
+The iron supplement should be continued for 3 months after correction of anaemia to make sure good iron reserve is maintained.

-Iron supplement can cause constipation or black stool.
-If constipation happens please visit your doctor to discuss.
+Iron supplements can cause constipation or black stool.
+If constipation happens please visit your doctor to discuss it.

-In older children high fiber diet can help but for younger ones some times it is necessary to use proper laxatives.
+In older children, a high fibre diet can help but for younger ones times it is necessary to use proper laxatives.
 3

-For iron rich foods please see below.
-Please note that in case of iron deficiency, iron supplement needed.
+For iron-rich foods please see below.
+Please note that in case of iron deficiency, iron supplements are needed.